Monona set to hire consultant to review June 2 arrest of Black man

 City officials and police have since repeatedly apologized for the incident.

-O'Connor said the city is in talks with the Nehemiah Center to facilitate community conversations around race, but she didn't have an estimate Friday of how much that contract might cost.
-Nehemiah president and founder, Alex Gee, is a longtime Madison activist and leader of the Justified Anger initiative.
-Nehemiah officials did not immediately provide answers to emailed questions on Friday.
+O’Connor said the city is in talks with the Nehemiah Center to facilitate community conversations around race, but she didn’t have an estimate Friday of how much that contract might cost.
+Nehemiah president and founder Alex Gee is a longtime Madison activist and leader of the Justified Anger initiative to address racial disparities in the city and state.
+Nehemiah officials did not provide answers to emailed questions on Friday.

 O’Connor also said the city’s Public Safety Committee is in the process of reviewing police policies and procedures.
 As for the 8 Can’t Wait reforms, she said “it turns out we already do follow almost all of them.”